MatheusHam/visit-scheduler/README.md

 13/07/2020

 Today I had to rework the API module, and after that I decided to start the front-end part of our application.
 So I had to come up with a structure using React + Redux + MaterialUI Components.
-After some testing I came up with a structure that I can know work on the design.
+After some testing I came up with a structure that I can now work on the design.

 Running npm start on our visits-app now we get this first view: